MatheusRich/matheusrich.github.io/_posts/2021-05-31-start-contributing-to-open-source-today.md

 If you're experienced in a language you probably know some patterns or methods that are more performant than others, i.e, they run faster and/or with less memory.
 For instance, in Ruby using `each + push` [is slower][each-map] than using `map`.
-This is an opportunity to find those patterns and replace them with the more performant alternatives.
-When you do this kind of contribution, don't forget to add benchmarks to your PR to make it more compeling.
+This is an opportunity to find those patterns and replace them with more performant alternatives.
+When you do this kind of contribution, don't forget to add benchmarks to your PR to make it more compelling.

 You can do some refactoring too: deleting unused code, fixing deprecation notes/methods, untangling some nested `if/else` with [guard clauses][guards], etc. Making the code easier to read is important to add new features and finding